 Figure 18 and Figure 19 below visualize the climate security risk scores of countries in relation to heatwaves.
-Though India represents the country with the highest probability to heatwave security risk, China is the country where heatwaves would have the greatest impact followed by the US and Russia.
-Again, large countries show relatively high risk, which can be explained by their large populations and shares of agricultural land, leading to higher exposure, as well as higher values of ambient air pollution which decreases their resilience.
+Though India represents the country with the highest probability to heatwave security risk, China is the country where heatwaves would have the greatest impact.
+Large countries show relatively high risk, which can be explained by their large populations and shares of agricultural land, leading to higher exposure, as well as higher values of ambient air pollution which decreases their resilience.